Kray-G/kinx/doc/QuickReference.md

 }
 ```

-Here is an example with `else` clause.
+Here is the example with `else` clause.

 ```javascript
 if (a == 0) {